The Stock Market. Big and Scary? Nope - It Creates Wealth In The Background.

 Talk about pukey, Hank Paulson, Secretary of The Treasury at the time, wrote later that he dry heaved from the stress after a long night of meetings on the Hill trying to stave off total financial collapse; read about it here.

-Above is a graph of the VTI—Vanguard Total Stock Market ETF.
-It has around 4,000 US companies inside it.
-When people use the term ‘The Market, ’ this is an example of what they mean: it’s the majority of companies in the U.S. stock market.
+Above is a graph of VTI—Vanguard Total Stock Market ETF.
+It has around the top 4,000 US companies inside it.
 VTI dropped from $70 to around $35.
 Yes, it fell around 50%.
-It was total brown trousers time!
+It was total brown trousers time.

-I know this looks bad, but keep reading.
+I know this doesn't look good, but keep reading.

 2020 The Covid Crash - a 35% crash